nhsconnect/prm-practice-migration-dashboard/dashboard-infra/README.md

 ./tasks dojo-apply <stack-name> <stack-environment>
 ```

-- `stack-name`: the name of the stack to apply (matching one of the directories under the `stacks/`)
+- `stack-name`: the name of the stack to apply (matching one of the directories under the `stacks/` directory)
 - `stack-environment`: the name of the environment to apply the changes to.

 ## Troubleshooting